 Saved Audience can also exclude certain criteria to be more precise when it comes to targeting.
 Facebook Ads can choose to ignore groups of people who are unlikely to react to the advertisement like someone who lives in a different state.

-Tip: However, starting off with Facebook Ads, you should start broad.
+Tip: However, starting off with Facebook Ads for therapists, you should start broad.
 If you target too narrow, you won’t get a lot of customers.
 Like I mentioned about using the clicks objective to gain data on your audience, can start off by creating different targeted audiences.
 One example would be to target to create a different audience broken up by age.

 - Women (18-22)